laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 ---
 title: Building the World's Most Complicated Blog
 date: "2023-02-02T00:00:00.000Z"
-description: Or, learn how to deploy and monitor a static website in AWS with Cloudfront and S3.
+description: Or, my experience deploying and operating a static website in AWS with Cloudfront and S3.
 ---

 ## What is this and why am I here?

-First and foremost: I'll skip any references to ontology with a title like that.
+First and foremost: I'll skip any references to ontology with a subtitle like that.

 If you've ever worked with me, you've likely listened to me whinge about our (developers) lack of conscientiousness towards how the software we develop is operated.
 Are the logs any good?
 Do we expose any metrics?
 Is the code performant under load?
 And so forth.
 Anecdotally, most companies that employ developers make it someone else's problem to deal with whatever the developers produce.
 Obviously that means we generally do a terrible job of it, and we ought not as an expression of our professional practice.